Light and dark magic: how I used the concept in the Aligare worldPosted: December 8, 2012 | |

 Even in that early stage of my writing career, I knew I wanted magic elements that opposed each other.
 Light and dark, obviously enough.
 But I didn’t want to use the classical fantasy versions of light versus dark.
 You know, where light represents all things good, pure and truthful, while darkness means evil corrupted lies and lust.
 That’s an incredibly simplistic way of viewing the world, and it doesn’t hold up to questioning.
 Murder is okay when a good person does it?
 Not because of the murder’s circumstances, but because the person doing the deed has an innately good soul or something?
 Good luck making that premise morally coherent.

 There is some logical basis for the idea that light is good.
 This Earth needs light to feed all our food plants.
 Humans need sunlight for our basic physical and mental health, and we also rely heavily on our eyesight, so we’re vulnerable when it’s dark.
 We’re just generally more comfortable in a well-lit area.
 Light even makes a good dramatic device, since we can wield a light-shedding object to drive the shadows away.
-Why not assign light to our heros and warriors?
+Why not assign light to our heroes and warriors?
 Why not assign darkness to everything we consider an enemy?

 But the dark isn’t all bad.
 I mean, we sleep in the dark, and sleep is usually a time of peace and restoration.
 If anything, darkness isn’t evil so much as a lack of information — but ignorance leads to fear, and fear leads to hate.
 Light versus dark has the same troubling undertones as saying that all orcs are born evil.
 And too much light can be harmful — like when it causes sunburn or blindness.

 So for the Aligare world, I tried to make light and dark oppose each other without being cliched or preachy.
 Light magic became brightcasting and the god Light was renamed Bright– a minor semantic difference, but I still think it’s a step away from any hoary Warriors Of Light ideas.
 And darkcasting opposes brightcasting, but not because it’s bad.
 The elements are more like positive and negative blood types.
-(Speaking of good-and-bad nomenclature, why are half of all blood types implied to be somehow bad?)

 And Aligare brightcasting and darkcasting both have the capacity to heal.
 Since sunlight can nurture growth and darkness can aid rest, it made sense to me that both elements can help a creature recover.
 In Remedy, villages receiving medical supplies need to be given bright and dark healing stones.
 Going back to the blood type analogy, healers need to be aware of all the casting types their patient uses; using brightcasting healing on someone who knows darkcasting — or vice versa — can do more harm than good.